Chizitem-sec/Post-Connection-Attacks-MITM/README.md

-- STEP 7 Downgrading HTTPS CConnection to HTTP
+- STEP 8 Downgrading HTTPS Connection to HTTP

 I found and modified Bettercap’s hstshijack caplet to improve its functionality and extend support to additional websites such as Netflix, Stack Overflow, and LinkedIn.
 After the modifications, I executed the hstshijack command and enabled SSL stripping to intercept and manipulate HTTPS traffic.